tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 expression within the select list, for example ``SELECT 5.88, table1.x, 'b' COLLATE "unicode_ci" FROM table1;`` will cause the column names to be COLUMN_1, X, COLUMN_2.
-This is a behavior change in Tarantool :doc:`2.5.1 </release/2.5.1>`, in earlier versions the name would be equal to the expression, see `Issue#3962 <https://github.com/tarantool/tarantool/issues/3962>`_.
+This is a behavior change since version :doc:`2.5.1 </release/2.5.1>`.
+In earlier versions, the name would be equal to the expression;
+see `Issue#3962 <https://github.com/tarantool/tarantool/issues/3962>`_.
 It is still legal to define tables with column names like ``COLUMN_1`` but not recommended.